 Zone 3 extends out from zone 2, and is of no set shape or size.
-At this site, zone 3 is outside of the property boundaries.
-Adjacent forested land, especially to the northwest of the property, could be thinned for increased overall forest health and wildfire hazard reduction.
-The following guidelines apply if the landowners and their neighbors decide to work in these areas.
+The following guidelines apply if you and your neighbors decide to work in these areas.

-- Thin suppressed trees and trees with disease and insect infestations and retain the healthier trees. - Some slash in this zone could be lopped and scattered and/or piled for wildlife. - Large amounts of slash should be disposed of by chipping, hauling to an approved site, or burning. - For burning permits, check with the local fire protection district.
+- Thin suppressed trees and trees with insect and disease infestations and retain the larger, healthier trees - Some slash in this zone could be lopped and scattered and/or piled for wildlife. - Large amounts of slash should be disposed of by chipping, hauling to an approved site, or burning. - · For burning permits, check with your local fire protection district.